MD-REHMAN/js-by-example/books/js-by-example-for-noob/src/operators.md

 # Operators

-Operators are the symbols between values that allow different operations like addition, subtraction, multiplication, and more.
+Operators are symbols that are used to perform operations on operands like addition, subtraction, multiplication, and more.
 JavaScript has dozens of operators, so let’s focus on the ones you’re likely to see most often.

 ## Assignment